Amiejohnstone18/willow_flowers/README.md

 ![testimonials.pgn](documents/images/testimonials.png)

-*	X3 Image links – On the home page is three circle images which provide links to the categories Birthday, Inside Plants and Wedding.
+*	X3 Image links – On the Home page is three circle images which provide links to the categories Birthday, Inside Plants and Wedding.
 When an image is clicked the user will be taken to that products category of items displayed as product cards.

 ![x3-images.pgn](documents/images/x3-images.png)